sungnga/jbook-cli-app/README.md

 - We're going to use a library called React-Resizable to help us build the resize handle
 - Install: `npm i react-resizable @types/react-resizable`
 - Setting up React-Resizable:
   - Create a Resizable component and define a ResizableProps interface for it.
 This component receives a direction props from the parent component.
 This component also receives a children props.
 This allows other components to render inside of this component.
 In our case, they're the CodeEditor and Preview components.
-Import the Resizable component from react-resizable
+Import the ResizableBox component from react-resizable
   - Import the Resizable component in the CodeCell component.
 Render it and wrap both the CodeEditor and Preview components inside of it.
 Pass down a direction props and set it to "vertical"

+### Setting a resize handle, adding CSS
+- Render the ResizableBox component in the Resizable component
+- We can find a list of props that we want to provide to the ResizableBox component in the type def file
+  - The width and height props are the starting width and height.
+Must provide these to be able to see the component on screen
+  - The resizeHandles props specifies the location of where the handle is going to be - s, n, w, e, etc.
+- Import the Resizable.css file in the Resizable component